 - In the directory /etc/vmware/ssl, rename the existing certificates using the following commands.

 mv rui.crt orig.rui.crt mv rui.key orig.rui.key

-- Copy the certificates you want to use to /etc/vmware/ssl.
+- Copy the certificates that you want to use to /etc/vmware/ssl.

 - Rename the new certificate and key to rui.crt and rui.key.